dmitsf/GOT/example.md

 ## 0. Downloading and preparing the text collection and the taxonomy.

-We can download the collection via browser from a [webpage of "Concept" research group](https://cs.hse.ru/concept/datasets) or via command line:
+We can download the collection via browser from the [webpage of "Concept" research group](https://cs.hse.ru/concept/datasets) or via command line:

 ```